 “I wanted to see where my creativity could take me,” he said.
-The first step in that process was for Prabhu, who also has permanent residency status in the United States, to take the SAT and start applying to colleges and universities in Southern California—where so many creative entities make their home.
+The first step in that process was for Prabhu, to start applying to colleges and universities in Southern California—where so many creative entities make their home.

-He applied to a number of schools in the region and initially had his mind set on Pasadena City College.
-Until, that is, he was accepted to Woodbury.
+He applied to a number of schools in the region and found his fit when accepted to Woodbury.
 “The moment I was accepted to Woodbury, I knew it was the right place for me,” Prabhu said.
 “I felt that the smaller classrooms would significantly help me progress through the risky decision of trying something new.”

-But Prabhu persevered and committed himself to taking advantage of as many experiences at Woodbury as possible.
-This is why he chose to become a Residence Advisor in student housing.
+While adjusting to the culture shock and isolation from friends and family halfway around the globe was a challenge, Prabhu persevered and committed himself to take advantage of as many experiences at Woodbury as possible.
+To this end, he chose to become a Residence Advisor in student housing.
 “I wanted to help students feel comfortable and to feel at home,” he said.
 “I wanted freshmen to feel like we can replicate the feeling of being at home.”

 After completing his first year, Prabhu did an internship at El Grupo Animation, under the tutelage of faculty member, Alex Topete.
 “Alex is an amazing, traditional 2D animator, and I learned as much as I could when it came to the basics of animation,” Prabhu said.
 “I would not have been as prepared for the rest of my classes at Woodbury without this internship.”

-With both his comfort level in the United States and his knowledge and skill as an animator vastly improving, Prabhu began to excel at Woodbury.
-Eventually, he started focusing his energies on his senior thesis project, “Space Epic,” a 2D sci-fi animation film.
+With both his comfort level in the United States and his knowledge and skill as an animator vastly improving, Prabhu excelled at Woodbury.
+Eventually, he started focusing his energies on his senior thesis project, “Space Epic,” a short, 2D sci-fi animation film.
 “I took this project seriously and would work day and night throughout my senior year,” he said.
 His hard work and perseverance paid off once again.
-In fact, “Space Epic” has been selected to be shown at eight different film festivals to date.
-“It was a huge accomplishment for me,” he said.
+In fact, “Space Epic” won Woodbury’s MVP award for outstanding performance, and to date, it has been selected into 15 different film festivals, including the KCET 2019 Fine Cut Competition, Southern California Schools (semifinalist), 8th Seoul Guro International Kids Film Festival – South Korea (semifinalist), and Flickfair Film Festival (finalist).
 However, Prabhu’s not done with it yet.
 He intends to pitch “Space Epic” to a studio or network someday.